 The goal is to be able to detect even more errors than TDD, by targeting potential acceptance errors too and make communication between parties smoother.

-A set of tools are currently available in order to write the specifications and match them with code functions, such as Cucumber or SpecFlow.
+A set of tools are currently available to write the specifications and match them with code functions, such as Cucumber or SpecFlow.